- Introduction to Globalization & Transnational Politics

 Think critically about existing theories and narratives of political Islam.

-Communicate their arguments effectively, orally and in writing.
+Communicate arguments effectively, orally and in writing.

 There are a number of useful general works covering political Islam: